Holiday entitlement

 In circumstances where the individual has taken more holiday than they have accrued at the point of transfer, there will need to be discussion between the individual and the two departments about how to manage this.
 The options are:

-• the new department could ‘reimburse’ the costs of the leave which has been taken over and above the amount accrued to date, and the balance for the remainder of the holiday year would be adjusted down accordingly; or
+• the new department could ‘reimburse’ the costs of the leave which has been taken over and above the amount accrued to date, and the individual’s leave balance for the remainder of the holiday year would be adjusted down accordingly; or

 • the individual could ask for the holiday over and above the amount accrued to date to be reclassified as unpaid leave, and for the costs of this to be deducted from their final pay from the department they are leaving; or